Despite what Wall Street wants you to beleive, you don't have to be a genius to become a millionaire in the stock market.

 The thing is, Horejsi uses a surprisingly simple strategy to make his fortune…

 And this strategy hasn’t changed much over time.
-In fact, over the last 40 years, this method has reliably delivered stock market gains.
+In fact, over the last 40 years, this method has reliably delivered impressive gains.

 That means what works for Horejsi, and the many millionaires and billionaires before him, could work for you, too.

 All you have to do is invest intelligently…

 Horejsi was running the company that his grandfather founded.